Here’s What to Do When Your Unpaid Medical Bills Are Sent to Collections

 One time in college I was refused medical attention at a walk-in clinic.

 OK, it wasn’t pressing — just a phlegm-filled sinus infection.
 But still.

 I sat in the stark clinic in small-town Clemson, South Carolina.
-I signed in, waited around for an hour, came to terms with the fact I was missing class and finally heard my name.
+I signed in, waited around for an hour, came to terms with the fact that I was missing class and finally heard my name.

 The woman behind the desk said something like “Ma’am, it looks like you have an unpaid bill.
 We called collections on you.
 We can’t see you until you pay.”

 I turned bright red, stammered a couple of whats? and whipped out my debit card.
 Apparently my lovely insurance co-pay didn’t cut it when I had visited a year earlier, and the bill got lost during my frequent apartment-hopping days.